Orhan Aksoy (serial killer): Arrest, trial and imprisonment

 At his trial, Aksoy recanted his confessions, claiming that he was physically incapable of lifting the heavy boxes with the bodies inside them and that he confessed because he was "inspired" from watching many Turkish crime dramas and foreign films such as Once Upon a Time in America and Police Academy.
 Questions regarding his sanity were raised following his peculiar conduct in court, which included an incident in which he threw his watch at the judge.
-Eventually, the prosecution, who initially sought the death penalty, resorted to seek life imprisonment for each murder charge.
+Eventually, the prosecution, who initially sought the death penalty, resorted to seeking life imprisonment for each murder charge.
 In June 2004, Aksoy was convicted and given five life terms, as well as two years in solitary confinement.

 Father's murder

-On October 26, 2001, Aksoy's father Ahmet, who by then had divorced his wife and moved to a residence in Bursa, was dead.
+On 26 October 2001, Aksoy's father Ahmet, who by then had divorced his wife and moved to a residence in Bursa, was dead.
 A plastic bag had been placed over his head, and he had tied with duct tape in a remarkably similar fashion to his son's victims.
-Upon closely inspecting the fingerprints, the gendermerie linked them to the man's tenant, Hüsamettin Karaca, a convicted extortionist.
+Upon closely inspecting the fingerprints, the gendarmerie linked them to the man's tenant, Hüsamettin Karaca, a convicted extortionist.
 It is thought that the killing was done as an act of revenge for Aksoy's own murders.